0olol/POE-Market-Price-Analysis/README.md

 <p align="right">(<a href="#poe-market-price-analysis">back to top</a>)</p>

 ## Executing the program
-- Run the Important_Item.ipynb after selecting the kernel that you wish to use.
+- Select the desired kernel and run the "Important_Item.ipynb".
-- This analysis contains only a few items, you are welcome to add in more stuff.
+- This analysis only includes a limited number of items, but feel free to add more.
-- Change the following **league** and **item** to your choice.
+- Modify the **league** and **item** to your preferred selection.

 ```python
 kalandra = kalandra_items.loc[kalandra_items['Name']=='House of Mirrors']
 ```
-- Inside Individual Files, contains the files for some of the individual currency analysis and results
+- Inside "Individual Files" folder, contains the files for some of the individual currency analysis and results.

 <p align="right">(<a href="#poe-market-price-analysis">back to top</a>)</p>